-PSYC 422 ADVANCED RESEARCH METHODS IN PERSONALITY Credit: 0.5 OR
+PSYC 422 Advanced Research Methods in Personality Credit: 0.5 QR

 This course will examine a variety of methodologies used by psychologists who conduct research in the area of personality and individual differences.
 The course includes lectures, discussions and assignments designed to give students hands-on experience in designing research, collecting and analyzing data, and relating their work to larger theories.
 During the course, students will also learn how to design research that is ethical, how to critically evaluate research, and how to write professional reports in the style developed by the American Psychological Association.
 This counts toward the advanced research requirement for the major.
 Prerequisite: PSYC 250 and 321, 326 or 346.
-Offered occasionally.
+Offered as department schedules permit.

-PSYC 423 ADVANCED RESEARCH METHODS IN SOCIAL PSYCHOLOGY Credit: 0.5 QR
+PSYC 423 Advanced Research Methods in Social Psychology Credit: 0.5 OR

 Social psychology attempts to understand the ways in which our thoughts and behavior are affected by others.
 This course will examine the principles, methods and problems of research in social psychology.
 Using a variety of formats ranging from lectures to discussion of research to class and field demonstrations, students will explore how research ideas are generated, critical evaluation of relevant research literatures, research design and methodology, data collection procedures using both laboratory and naturalistic settings, statistical analyses and ways of presenting research consistent with journal publication.
 This counts toward the advanced research requirement for the major.
-Prerequisite: PSYC 250 and completion of or current enrollment in PSYC 325.
-Offered occasionally.
+Prerequisite: PSYC 250 and past or current enrollment in PSYC 325.
+Offered as department schedules permit.